Beef and Bean Soup Recipe

 Warm up to a bowl of this hearty Beef and Bean Soup.

-This Beef and Bean Soup recipe is easy to prepare and only gets better the longer it sits and waits until you’re ready to devour it.
+This Beef and Bean Soup recipe is easy to prepare.
+And it only gets better the longer it sits and waits until you’re ready to devour it.
 Our family has always enjoyed cooking with beans (Bush’s Beans being our favorite).
 Beans not only lend wonderful flavor and texture to any dish, but they are totally filling and have many nutritional benefits too.

-Beef and Bean Soup is a recipe that I adapted from our favorite Beef and Barley Soup that I have made for about fifteen years now.
+I adapted Beef and Bean Soup from our favorite Beef and Barley Soup that I have made for about fifteen years now.
 I decided to replace the barley with white beans since white beans can add the same kind of creaminess to dishes similar to what barley tends to give the Beef and Barley Soup.
-It was a perfectly tasty substitution.
+And let me just say, it was a perfectly tasty substitution.
 So delicious and so satisfying.
 This is most definitely a hearty soup, perfect for those with an appetite!

-The prep time for this soup recipe is about thirty minutes.
-After some simple browning and sauteing, all the ingredients are left to mingle until the beef is tender, about 1 1/2 to 2 hours.
+The prep time for this soup recipe is only about thirty minutes.
+After some simple browning and sauteing, leave all the ingredients to mingle until the beef is tender, about 1 1/2 to 2 hours.

-Although the main recipe below is for a stovetop version, this hearty soup recipe can easily be prepped stovetop then transferred to a slow cooker to keep warm until ready to serve.
-It can also be made ahead, refrigerated, then reheated before serving.
-Personally, I think something magic happens in the refrigerator as I have found that leftovers are even better the next day.
+Although the main recipe below is for a stovetop version, you can easily prep this hearty soup on the stovetop, then transfer to a slow cooker to keep it warm until you’re ready to serve.
+You can also make it ahead, refrigerate, then reheat before serving.
+Also, I personally think something magical happens in the refrigerator, as I have found that leftovers are even better the next day.
 So go right ahead and make a big batch of this Beef and Bean Soup and enjoy those leftovers!

 A few more of my favorite soup recipes: